Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Castle Ravenloft.md

 SWARM OF BATS

+_____
-tiny black wings.
-Suddenly, a dark cloud of bats descends Iter, this encounter doesn't occur.
-Otherwise, [[Strahd]]'s I upon you!
+"You hear a peal of thunder, followed by the flapping of tiny black wings.
+Suddenly, a dark cloud of bats descends upon you!"
+____
+These bats are the servants of [[Strahd]].
+They attack the characters without provocation.

-I You kick something-a trinket buried in the dust.
+I You kick something - a trinket buried in the dust.
 I

 To determine what the character finds, roll on the Trinkets table in appendix A.I

-These bats are the servants of [[Strahd]].
-They attack the characters without provocation.

 TRINKET